Tech for Grown-Ups

 The weekly digest

-One short email a week: the standout software, the best deals, and what the agent shipped.
+One short email a week: useful stack advice, transparent comparisons, tool changes worth knowing, and what Hermes improved.
 No spam, unsubscribe anytime.